charles-hollenbeck/charles-hollenbeck.github.io/_posts/2014-02-08-nesting-php-classes.md

 ?>
 {% endhighlight %}

-This tactic for nesting PHP classes that my friend and I used really helped clean up a messing looking garble of code and provide more readable format than what we were using.
+This tactic for nesting PHP classes really helped clean up a messy garble of code and provide a more readable format than what we were using previously.

 [oracle]: http://docs.oracle.com/javase/tutorial/java/javaOO/nested.html